Chris Taylor Preview, Player Props: Dodgers vs. Rockies

-The Los Angeles Dodgers, including Chris Taylor (.289 slugging percentage in past 10 games, including zero home run), battle starter Ryan Feltner and the Colorado Rockies at Coors Field, Tuesday at 8:40 PM ET.
+On Thursday, Chris Taylor (.289 slugging percentage in past 10 games, with zero home runs) and the Los Angeles Dodgers face the Colorado Rockies, whose starting pitcher will be Chris Flexen.
+First pitch is at 8:40 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Giants.
+In his last game he had a one-hit performance (1-for-5) against the Rockies.

 Sportsbook Promo Codes